lisatwyw/carnet/ProjectManagement/readme.md

 e.g. mileage/ meal costs for team members to visit sites for sample collection
 - needed for conduct of project --> consumables
 - vs. staff wanting to do it (S&B)

+## S&B

+- FTE = full-time equivalent, full year
+- allow for inflation
+- underestimate: 20% avg to start, use gross salary
+- for every 5-7 FTE, add 0.2FTE to allow for leave, turnover